AIBIAlab/AIBIAlab.github.io/HTMLTM_Yoga.md

 term is found.

 #### TREE
-[TREE](https://aibialab.github.io/HTMLTMYoga/WRDtree.html) presents a phylogenetic tree of 3,000 words.
-The number before the word (label of branch) corresponds to the word id, and the number after the term correponds to its relevance in the set.
+[TREE](https://aibialab.github.io/HTMLTMYoga/WRDtree.html) presents a phylogenetic tree of 1,500 words.
+The number before the word (label of branch) corresponds to the word id.

 ## Citation